samcunliffe/2025-07-15-Good-First-Issue-Welcome/slides.md

 # If you don't know what to work on

-- Is any software you actively use that you could contribute to?
+- Is there any software you actively use that you could contribute to?
 - Browse [ForGoodFirstIssue](https://forgoodfirstissue.github.com).
 - We have some helpers who work on open-source projects, they are very willing to help you with their lists of ![h:1em](assets/good-first-issue-label.png) s!
   - [The Carpentries]: Markdown and HTML teaching material.